ozyygen/pos-to-neg/LLM_prompting/README.md

 ## process.py
 This code generates prompts for all rule head & sibling class pairs particularly for zero- and few-shot prompting methods.
 Then, it gets results from a series of LLMs per chosen pair.

-## chain_process.py
-This code generates prompts for all rule head & sibling class pairs particularly for prompt chaining method.
-Then, it gets results from a series of LLMs per chosen pair.

-## prompt_generator.py
-This script generates the formatted prompts for Large Language Models (LLMs) by combining rule constants and their candidate sibling classes.
-The prompts are created based on the templates in LLM prompt types folder, and saved as individual CSV files for each rule constant.

-## k_alpha.py
-Calculates Krippendorff's alpha per constant and sibling pair answers in the related final tables at /../pos-to-neg/LLM_prompting/sample results by LLMs.